Morning After Pill?

 Your best care is always through your doctor.
 Anytime you take medication, it is best to be informed about possible side effects and risks.

 If you are unsure about this decision or would just like someone to talk to, call us.
-We are not a medical facility, but we can provide you with education and peer counseling.
+We are not a medical facility, but we can provide you with education and a listening ear.

 It is important to note that the morning after pill and the abortion pill are NOT the same thing.
 If you’re looking for more information on the abortion pill, please talk to a medical professional.